Skip to main content

 24 mentions Positive Neutral Negative

 The story of the game centers around Duncan, a hero on a quest to recover his lost memories and heroic skills, with a mix of witty dialogue and humorous interactions that enhance character development.
 While the overarching plot is somewhat generic, focusing on amnesia and a simple mission, the engaging narrative and character dynamics keep players invested in Duncan's journey and the unfolding mysteries.
-Overall, the story is a standout feature, providing both entertainment and a sense of progression as dark forces loom.
+Overall, the story is a standout feature, providing both entertainment and depth amidst the gameplay.

 • “Duncan, our hero, has lost his memory of all his previous exploits, and goes on a quest to get his memory back.”